What can you do with a good credit score? That’s a question all of us should be asking when we see a double-digit rise in our score.

 So, the idea is that, if your credit scores get a considerable boost, getting a new or other pre-qualifications could get you a lower interest rate based on your new scores.
 Even a change of a half a percent can save you thousands of dollars over the life of your mortgage.

-The downside is that your score will drop one or two points if all your mortgage inquiries are done in a two-week span.
+The downside is that your score will drop one or two points if all your mortgage inquiries are made in a two-week span.

 A Final Few Words About Higher Credit Scores